Analyzing the Impact of Adversarial Examples on Explainable Machine Learning: Methodology

 \subsubsection{Tokenization}

-As defined in \cite{webster1992tokenization}, tokenization is the act of identifying the fundamental elements in a linguistic expression that do not need to be deconstructed.
+Tokenization is the act of identifying the fundamental elements in a linguistic expression that do not need to be deconstructed.
 In NLP, tokens are words that are separated by spaces, and the act of breaking down sentences into tokens, which may be words or punctuation marks.